sadityakumar9211/hardhat-nft-marketplace/CONTRIBUTING.md

 NFT Marketplace is a decentrailized web application where users can register, buy and sell NFTs.
 They can also withdraw funds of sold NFTs.
-We welcome you to contribute to our project in the form of solving issues, reporting issues, opening pull requests, or improving our documentation.
+Contributions are what make the open source community such an amazing place to learn, inspire, and create.
+Any contributions you make are greatly appreciated.
+You can to contribute to this project in the form of solving issues, reporting issues, opening pull requests, or improving project's documentation.

 ## Issues for new contributors
-While we welcome any form of contribution, we've marked a few issues which are particularly suited for new contributors.
+While any form of contribution is welcome, I've marked a few issues which are particularly suited for new contributors.
 These issues are marked with the `good first issue` label.
 Other issues are also marked according to their difficulty level.

 ## How to contribute